We're on your side.

 D.C. landlord & tenant information

-For more information or to protect your business or restaurant call attorney Kamal Nawash 202-776-7191.
+For more information or to protect your business or restaurant call attorney Kamal Nawash 202-776-7191 or visit our other site, Washington D.C.
+Eviction Law.